Review of management measures for the CRA5 (Canterbury/Marlborough) rock lobster fishery

 Your views sought

-The Ministry for Primary Industries (MPI) and the National Rock Lobster Management Group are seeking public feedback on new proposals to support the ongoing sustainable utilisation of the CRA5 rock lobster fishery.
-Your feedback is sought and will be considered before an official consultation document is released later this year.
+The Ministry for Primary Industries (MPI) and the National Rock Lobster Management Group sought feedback on new proposals to support the ongoing sustainable utilisation of the CRA5 rock lobster fishery.

-It is proposed that 2 new tools are introduced for rock lobster in the CRA5 Quota Management Area:
+It was proposed that 2 new tools were introduced for rock lobster in the CRA5 Quota Management Area:

 - Telson clipping – a requirement for a recreational fisher to cut one-third of the central/middle telson off the tail fan of a rock lobster on taking.
 This is a way to mark a rock lobster to make it clear that it has been recreationally caught and therefore cannot be sold.